 General

-The environmental and social assessment, as set out in ESS1, will consider direct, indirect and cumulative project-specific impacts on cultural heritage.
-Through the environmental and social assessment, the Borrower will determine whether the proposed activities of the project are in areas where cultural heritage exists, or is likely to exist.
+The environmental and social assessment, as set out in ESS1, will consider direct, indirect and cumulative project-specific impacts on cultural heritage both short and long term including the life of the project.
+Through the environmental and social assessment, the Borrower, in consultation withcredentialed, accredited and internationally recognized independent cultural heritage experts and, where indicated, disaster management experts specializing in the protection of cultural heritage, will determine whether the proposed activities of the project are in areas where cultural heritage exists, or is likely to exist, or may impact cultural heritage in any way (e.g. structurally, visually, aesthetically, OUV, etc).

 The Borrower will avoid impacts on cultural heritage.
-When avoidance of impacts is not possible, the Borrower will identify and implement measures to minimize impacts on cultural heritage, in accordance with the mitigation hierarchy.
-Where appropriate, the Borrower will develop a Cultural Heritage Management Plan.
+When the Bank and cultural heritage stakholders agree with the Borrower’s assessment that avoidance of impacts is not possible, the Borrower will identify and implement measures to minimize impacts on cultural heritage that are agreeable with the cultural heritage stakeholders, and Bank, and are in accordance with the mitigation hierarchy.
+The Borrower in consultation with credentialed experts in cultural heritage management and preservation, and the stakeholders associated with the cultural heritage site/structure will develop a Cultural Heritage Management Plan.
+This Plan shall include a disaster management plan component based on a hazard/risk assessment and integrated into the Cultural Heritage Management Plan.

-If the environmental and social assessment determines that the project may, at any time during the life of the project, have impacts on cultural heritage, the Borrower will: (a) retain competent professionals to assist in the identification and protection of cultural heritage; and (b) ensure that internationally recognized practices for field-based study, documentation and protection of cultural heritage are implemented, including by contractors and other third parties.
+If the environmental and social assessment determines that the project may, at any time during the life of the project, have impacts on cultural heritage, the Borrower will: (a) retain credentialed, accredited and internationally recognized independent cultural heritage and disaster management expertsto assist in the identification and protection of cultural heritage; and (b) ensure that internationally recognized practices for field-based study, documentation and protection of cultural heritage are implemented, including by contractors and other third parties.
 As part of the internationally recognized practices, the Borrower will develop a chance find procedure for managing chance finds, which will be included in all contracts relating to construction of the project.

-The Borrower will, on the basis of the consultation with stakeholders described in paragraph 14 below and applicable legal requirements, develop and implement appropriate measures to address impacts on cultural heritage, taking into account the additional requirements set out below for specific categories of cultural heritage.
+The Borrower will, on the basis of the consultation with stakeholders described in paragraph 14 below and applicable legal requirements, finance, develop and implement appropriate measures agreed upon by all stakeholders to address impacts on cultural heritage, taking into account the additional requirements set out below for specific categories of cultural heritage.

-Mitigation measures will be set out in the legal agreement (including the ESCP).
+Mitigation measures will be set out in the legal agreement (including the ESCP) and reviewed by the Bank to ensure conformity with the purposes and requirements of this ESS and others referenced herein; if not in conformity, the Bank will require the Borrower as a condition of loan approval to revise the measures to achieve conformity.

 Identification of Stakeholders and Consultation

 The environmental and social assessment will identify all relevant stakeholders for cultural heritage that is known to exist or is likely to be encountered during the life of the project, through the application of ESS10.
-Stakeholders will include: (a) project-affected communities within the host country who use, or have used within living memory, the cultural heritage for longstanding cultural purposes; (b) relevant national or local regulatory agencies that are entrusted with the protection of cultural heritage; and (c) relevant nongovernmental organizations and experts, including international cultural heritage organizations.
+Stakeholders will include: (a) project-affected communities within the host country who use, or have used within living memory, the cultural heritage for longstanding cultural purposes; (b) relevant national or local regulatory agencies that are entrusted with the protection of cultural heritage; and (c) relevant nongovernmental organizations and experts, including national and international professional and scientific bodies and cultural heritage organizations.

 The Borrower will consult with stakeholders, and encourage them to participate in identifying and assigning value to cultural heritage affected by the project, assessing potential impacts, and exploring avoidance and mitigation options.